-Overcome Incontinence, Prolapse and Other Pelvic Floor Disorders
+Take Control of Incontinence, Prolapse, and Other Pelvic Floor Disorders

 What are pelvic floor disorders?

-PFDs are a group of conditions that affect your pelvic floor, including pelvic organ prolapse, urinary incontinence and fecal incontinence.
+PFDs are a group of conditions that affect your pelvic floor, including pelvic organ prolapse, urinary incontinence, and fecal incontinence.
+These disorders result from damage or weakness in the pelvic floor.

-PFDs are caused by damage or weakness in the pelvic floor.
-As the pelvic floor weakens, pelvic organs don’t receive the necessary support to function properly.
-This may occur with aging, menopause, and pregnancy/childbirth, or injuries and health conditions that affect the nerves in the pelvis.
+As the pelvic floor weakens, your pelvic organs lack the necessary support to function properly.
+This weakening may occur due to aging, menopause, pregnancy and childbirth, or injuries and health conditions that affect the nerves in the pelvis.

 Pelvic organ prolapse

-Pelvic organ prolapse (POP) occurs when the pelvic organs drop downward due to a lack of support from the muscles and tissues in the pelvic floor.
-Approximately 30 percent of women age 40 and older experience some degree of POP, though many women do not experience any symptoms.
+Pelvic organ prolapse (POP) occurs when the pelvic organs drop downward due to a lack of support from the pelvic floor muscles and tissues.
+Approximately 30 percent of women age 40 and older experience some degree of POP, though many women don’t experience any symptoms.
+If you have severe POP, you may notice tissue coming out of your vagina.
+While it can be alarming, it’s only dangerous if the prolapse prevents you from emptying your bladder or bowel, which is relatively rare.

 Urinary incontinence

-Bowel, or fecal, incontinence
+Fecal or bowel incontinence

 How are pelvic floor disorders treated?